MikeRow/BananoPHP/README.md

 <pre>
 [examples]                  useful example scripts
 ---------------------------------------------------------------------------------------
-nano-raws.php               examples of mathematical operations with raw amounts ncm-remote.php              example of managing a node via SSH using a script and ncm
+nano-raws.php               example of mathematical operations with raw amounts ncm-remote.php              example of managing a node via SSH using a script and ncm

 [lib]                       classes for Nano